mschwartz/assembly-tutorial/README.md

 ```

 ### Macros
-A macro is similar to a subroutine, but is substituted inline and has powerful text processing/substitution factilities.
+A macro is similar to a subroutine, but is substituted inline and has powerful text processing/substitution facilities.

 A macro is defined using the ```%macro``` and ```%endmacro``` directives.
 Everything between these two directives is the content of the macro, or the text to be substituted.
 The ```%macro``` directive requires the number of parameters to the macro.